qooqu/TOP/node/notes/notes.md

 1. add a `procfile` at root with one line `web: node ./bin/www`

+1. cd to the TOP root

+1. create heroku project and repo

     ```
     > heroku create
     Creating app... done, ⬢ thawing-inlet-61413
     https://thawing-inlet-61413.herokuapp.com/ | https://git.heroku.com/thawing-inlet-61413.git
     ```

-1. confirm that git push is pointing at the right place
+1. confirm that git's 'heroku' variable is pointing at the right place

     ```
     > git remote -v
     heroku  https://git.heroku.com/thawing-inlet-61413.git (fetch)
     heroku  https://git.heroku.com/thawing-inlet-61413.git (push)
+    origin <this will be the 'real' repo on github> (fetch)
+    origin <this will be the 'real' repo on github> (push)
     ```

 1. if it's not